Xandery256/Project-Neptune/Design Document.md

 *

 USPs:
 What are your game’s Unique Selling Points?
 What’s different about it?

-Game Design Document Outline, Part 1 for:

-<<Name of Game>>

 The Basics
 (This information should mostly come from your concept doc.)